Manuela Sáenz: Early participation within the revolution

 For several years, Manuela lived with her father, who in 1817 arranged for her marriage to a wealthy English doctor, James Thorne, who was twice her age.
 She married Dr. Thorne out of obedience, not out of love.
 The couple moved to Lima, Peru, in 1819 where she lived as an aristocrat and held social gatherings in her home where guests included political leaders and military officers.
-These guests shared military secrets about the ongoing revolution with her, and, in 1819, when Simón Bolívar took part in the successful liberation of New Granada, Manuela Sáenz was radicalized and an active member in the conspiracy against the viceroy of Perú, José de la Serna e Hinojosa during 1820.
+These guests shared military secrets about the ongoing revolution with her, and, in 1819, when Simón Bolívar took part in the successful liberation of New Granada, Sáenz was radicalized and became an active member in the conspiracy against the viceroy of Peru, José de la Serna e Hinojosa during 1820.

 As part of this conspiracy, Manuela, her friend Rosa Campuzano, and other women who were pro-Independence attempted to recruit colonial troops from the royalist defense arsenal in Lima, guarded by the vital Numancia regiment.
 The conspiracy was a success, with much of the regiment, including Manuela's half brother, defecting to the anti-Spanish army of José de San Martín.

-Saenz was described as a heroine and known for her patriotism.
-This patriotism was noticed in her sympathies for the creole uprising against the Spanish control in South America.
+Saenz was described as a heroine and known for her patriotism, which was noticed in her sympathies for the creole uprising against the Spanish control in South America.

-Jose De San Martin after proclaiming Peru’s independence in 1821 awarded Manuela Saenz with the highest distinction in Peru, which was the title of signet ring of the Order of the Sun of Peru.
+San Martin, after proclaiming Peru’s independence in 1821, awarded Saenz with the highest distinction in Peru, which was the title of signet ring of the Order of the Sun of Peru.
 In her early periods she would hold secret gatherings, where she would pass information as a spy.
 Manuela Saenz participated in the negotiations with the Numancia battalion.

 Relationship with Simón Bolívar (1822–1830)

 In 1822, Sáenz left her husband and traveled to Quito, where at a ball she met Simón Bolívar, eventually becoming romantically involved.
 Bolívar's life was much more exciting and dangerous than Dr. Thorne's, and thus Sáenz was drawn to him.
 Their shared vision of freedom for Spanish colonies was the driving force that kept their relationship adventurous.
-However, her husband missed her and begged to return to him, with the promise that he would forgive her for leaving him.
+However, her husband missed her and begged her to return to him, with the promise that he would forgive her for leaving him.
 She wrote to him and explained that she was not interested in restoring their marriage.
 She thought that he was far too serious, and that their relationship lacked passion.
 The qualities that she loathed in her husband were evident in Bolívar.
 Therefore, even through Bolívar's absence, she remained in constant contact with him.
 She exchanged love letters with him and visited him while he moved from one country to another.
 Bolívar referred to her as la amable loca, the kind madwoman.